eatthinkdu/eatthinkdu.github.io/_posts/2015-12-23-itinerary.md

 <ul>
   <li><b>Thoughts</b>: Just a super charming, old city.
 Lots of backpackers if you're looking to party, but also a ton of old cultural gems if you just want to explore.
 Also a beach.</li>
   <li><b>What to Do</b>: Recommend getting a pedal bike and biking around, from the ancient city (so pretty) to the beach (not as great) and just wandering.
 If you want custom made clothes, this is the place to do it for cheap (allow 3 days), but do your research beforehand or you'll get shit.</li>
   <li><b>Where I Stayed</b>: Sunflower Hotel is the really the only place in the city with a good location (includes pool!), but there are some good places on the beach if you prefer that (Under the Coconut Tree).
-About $6, ok crowd.</li>
+About $6.</li>
 </ul>

 <h4>Hue</h4>